Pysched/MS3-DM/README.md

 The CRUD features that are available through using Python and Mongodb allow users to create, read, update and delete records in a variety of manners:

 - Create book listing
-- Create a favourite list
-- Create a book review
-- Create a book rating
 - Create a book club meeting
+- Create a user account
 - Read their book listings
-- Read book reviews
+- Read book listings
-- Read their favourites list
-- Read/view book ratings by all users
+- Read/view book listings by all users
-- Read reviews by other users
 - Read Book Club meetings
-- Read book listings by category
 - Update their listings
-- Update their reviews
-- Update their favourites list
+- Update their account
-- Update a book rating
 - Update a book club meeting
-- Delete their own book listing
+- Delete a book listing
-- Delete their own book review
-- Delete their own favourite listings items
 - Delete book Club meetings
 - Delete their user account

-### Proposed Features
+### Existing Features

 -**Navbar Links**
-The navbar will contain the following links to all users:
+The navbar contains the following links to all users:

 -- Branding Icon( Also home button )
 -- Home Button